assetgraph/assetgraph-builder/README.md

  * Sprites background images (see <a href="https://github.com/One-com/assetgraph-sprite">assetgraph-sprite</a>).
- * Inlines CSS `background-image`s less than 8192 bytes and provides an alternative stylesheet for IE via a conditional comment.
+ * Inlines CSS `background-image`s less than 8192 bytes and provides an alternative stylesheet for older IE versions via conditional comments.
  * Adds a cache manifest to each HTML page if `--manifest` is specified.
  * Compiles <a href="http://lesscss.org/">less</a> to CSS and strips out the in-browser less compiler.
- * Renames all static to a 10-char MD5 prefix + the original extension
+ * Renames JavaScript, CSS, images etc. to a 10-char MD5 prefix + the
-   so they can be served with a far-future expiry time.
+   original extension so they can be served with a far-future expiry time.
  * Supports a special syntax for getting the url of static assets from JavaScript code (`one.getStaticUrl`).
 These are also modelled as relations so the target files will be included in the build and thus